1965 Pacific typhoon season

-The 1965 Pacific typhoon season has no official bounds; it ran year-round in 1965, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
+The 1965 Pacific typhoon season was an extremely active Pacific typhoon season that had no official bounds; it ran year-round in 1965, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

 The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
 Storms that form east of the date line and north of the equator are called hurricanes; see 1965 Pacific hurricane season.
 Tropical Storms formed in the entire west pacific basin were assigned a name by the Joint Typhoon Warning Center.
 Tropical depressions in this basin have the "W" suffix added to their number.
 Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Weather Bureau.
 This can often result in the same storm having two names.

+The season was among the most active Pacific typhoon seasons on record.
+Between January and December 1965, there was a total of 44 tropical depressions, 35 tropical storms and named systems, 21 typhoons and 11 super typhoons, of which 8 became Category 5 strength on the Saffir-Simpson scale.
+As a result, the season featured the most super typhoons ever observed in a single year, later tied by the 1997 season.

+Named storms formed in every month of 1965, a feat that wouldn't occur again until 50 years later in 2015.

 Systems

-40 tropical depressions formed this year in the Western Pacific, of which 35 became tropical storms.
-21 storms reached typhoon intensity, of which a record-tying 11 reached super typhoon strength and 8 reached category 5.
+The 1965 Pacific typhoon season was among the most active Pacific typhoon seasons on record.
+Between January and December 1965, there was a total of 44 tropical depressions, 35 tropical storms and named systems, 21 typhoons and 11 super typhoons, of which 8 became Category 5 strength on the Saffir-Simpson scale.
+(Note: These metrics are referencing the Saffir-Simpson scale, adding all observed storms by the four standard agencies.)
+As a result, the season featured the most super typhoons ever observed in a single year, later tied by the 1997 season.
+The China Meteorological Administration (CMA), Hong Kong Observatory (HKO), Japan Meteorological Agency (JMA), and Joint Typhoon Warning Center (JTWC) each maintain tropical cyclone databases that include their respective intensity and path analyses for 1965, resulting in disparate storm counts and intensities.